KraSuang/KraSuang/README.md

 - ⚡ Fun fact: ...
 -->

-I'm just a student from MEP major of Debsirin Nonthaburi School and I'm also a Flight Simmer and Cosplayer!
+I'm just a Full Stack Developer and I'm also a Flight Simmer and Cosplayer!

 ### What language do I coded in?🤔